Updates for participants, providers, and family members of people receiving Comprehensive and Supports Waiver Services

 Information on Temporary Self-Directed Budget Increases

 As part of the Wyoming Department of Health’s effort to address continuing challenges associated with the COVID-19 public health emergency, the Division of Healthcare Financing, Developmental Disabilities Section (Division) will allow for a temporary 12.5% increase to a portion of participant self-directed budgets.
 This amount is consistent with the temporary reimbursement rate increase for traditional service providers, as communicated on April 23, 2020, and intended to ensure the continuity of the direct support professional workforce.
 This increase is earmarked for the purpose of increasing employee wages, and cannot be used to add additional services to the participant’s individualized plan of care (IPC).
 If the employer of record (EOR) chooses to increase employee wages for existing services, the increase may go into effect no earlier than the pay period beginning June 1, 2020.
-This temporary increase is available during the COVID-19 public health emergency; the Division will issue further guidance upon the expiration of the public health emergency.
+This temporary increase will expire on September 1, 2020.

 In order to calculate and implement this increase, the following steps must be completed: